akando42/next-map/README.md

 [X] Mark active slide in the slide controller.
 [X] Auto Start and Stop Audio.
 [X] Generate new Site Map every builds.
-[ ] Generate Video from Images and Text counts.
+[ ] Dynamic Slide Switching Basing on Text counts.
+[ ] Position Text Box on the Right
 [ ] Mobile and iPAD CSS for Video page.

 ## FUN